Donna Shalala: University of Miami presidency (2001–2015)

-Shalala faced some criticism for her response to a nationally publicized custodial workers' strike at the University of Miami, which lasted from February 28, 2006, until May 1, 2006.
+Shalala faced criticism for her response to a nationally publicized custodial workers' strike at the University of Miami, which lasted from February 28, 2006, until May 1, 2006.
 Critics called the University of Miami's custodial workers among the lowest paid university-based custodians in the nation and alleged they were not earning a living wage.
 The strike prompted Shalala to raise wages.
 Shalala was also criticized for living in luxury while the custodians did not have health insurance.
 Shalala criticized union organizer's tactics, including a sit-in that she said prevented students from attending classes.